RikoAppDev/RikoAppDev/README.md

 -   👨‍🎓 Studying at FIIT STU
 -   👀 I’m interested in Android app and Web development
--   🌱 I’m currently exploring Kotlin multiplatform
+-   📈 I’m enjoing Kotlin with Compose Multiplatform

 ###